abaird986/aws-modern-application-workshop/README.md

 If successful you will see a response from the service that returns the JSON document stored at `/aws-modern-application-workshop/module-2/app/service/mysfits-response.json`

-With a successful test of our service locally, we're ready to create a container image repository in Amazon ECR and push our image into it.
+With a successful test of our service locally, we're ready to create a container image repository in Amazon Elastic Container Registry (Amazon ECR) and push our image into it.
 In order to create the registry, run the following command, this creates a new repository in the default AWS ECR registry created for your account.

 ```
 aws ecr create-repository --repository-name mythicalmysfits/service